 - 100% Paperless online registration – All Shamrock Shuffle participants and over 3,000 volunteers will register online, eliminating the use of paper registration forms.

 - Event information – All information for Bank of America Shamrock Shuffle participants, volunteers and media is available digitally.
 These pieces include the participant guide, confirmation e-mails, results, e-newsletters, media guide, event updates and more.

 - Bib recycling – Unused Tyvek bibs will be pulled out of packets and recycled separately.

 The Bank of America Shamrock Shuffle is proud to have earned Gold level certification from the Council for Responsible Sport in 2016, for the event’s incorporation of environmentally and socially responsible practices.
-This year, we are excited to join the Council for Responsible Sport’s INSPIRE program at the Gold level.
+In 2018, the event was named a Gold Inspire event by the Council for Responsible Sport.
 Through this program the Shamrock Shuffle will work with events throughout the country to share best practices, as well as integrate new sustainability initiatives.